-Date Indicates the date and time of the object's connection. -- --
+Date Indicates the date and time of the object's connection. ------ --- --

 Connection Connection ID Parent connection Some protocols may generate "child" connections (e.g. FTP) and in this case, this column will list the parent connection ID.
 Protocol Communication protocol used for the connection.
 User User logged on to the host (if any).
 Source IP address of the host at the source of the connection Source name Name of the object (if any) corresponding to the source host.
 Source MAC address MAC address of the object at the source of the connection Source port Number of the source port used for the connection Source Port Name Name of the object corresponding to the source port Destination IP address of the host to which the connection was set up.
 Destination Name Name of the object (if any) to which the connection was set up.
 Destination Port Number of the destination port used for the connection.
 Dest.
 Port Name Name of the object corresponding to the destination port Source interf.
 Name of the interface on the firewall on which the connection was set up.
 Dest. interf.
 Name of the destination interface used by the connection on the firewall.
 Average throughput Average value of bandwidth used by the selected connection.
 Sent Number of bytes sent during the connection.
 Received Number of bytes received during the connection.
 Duration Connection time.
 Last used Time elapsed since the last packet exchange for this connection.
 Router ID assigned by the firewall to the router used by the connection Router name Name of the router saved in the objects database used by the connection Rule type Indicates whether it is a local, global or implicit rule.
-Rule ID name of the rule that allowed the connection Status This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
-Queue name Name of the QoS queue used by the connection.
-Rule name If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
-IPS profile Displayed the promise of the increation profile called up by the wile that filtered the • p. • • Displays the number of the inspection profile called up by the rule that filtered the connection.
+Rule ID many a state and a state allowed the same settion ID name of the rule that allowed the connection Status This parameter indicates the status of the configuration corresponding, for example Status This parameter indicates the status of the configuration corresponding, for example to its initiation, establishment or closure.
+Status Queue name This parameter indicates the status of the configuration corresponding, for example to its initiation, establishment or closure.
+Name of the QoS queue used by the connection.
+If a name has been given to the filter rule through which the connection passes, this

 Reputation category Indicates the external host's reputation category if it has been classified.
-EXAMPLE Spam, phishing, etc. Argument Additional information for certain protocols (e.g.: HTTP).
+Spam, phishing, etc. Argument Additional information for certain protocols (e.g.: HTTP).
 Operation Additional information for certain protocols (e.g.: HTTP).